piotrpdev/gsoc/2024-electron-product.md

 ## Synopsis

-Over the course of the [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) program I implemented an API history feature for the Electron documentation and it's functions, classes, etc. in a similar fashion to the [Node.js documentation](https://nodejs.org/en/docs): by allowing the use of a simple but powerful YAML schema in the API documentation Markdown files
+Over the course of the [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) program I implemented an API history feature for the Electron documentation and its functions, classes, etc. in a similar fashion to the [Node.js documentation](https://nodejs.org/en/docs): by allowing the use of a simple but powerful YAML schema in the API documentation Markdown files